davidwr/druido_forum_app_gui/README.md

 - Unlock your Android and connect it to your machine by USB.
 - Now use the command `ionic cordova run android` to run the application.
 - - Sometimes it throws permission errors, if it happens try again.
+- If you want to build the .apk file use `ionic cordova build android`

 ### Prerequisites (USER)